CyberPixelPro/AviaxMusic/README.md

 </p>

 # Yukki Music Bot
-A Powerful Telegram Music+Video Bot by which you can stream songs, video and even live streams in your group calls via various sources.
-It comes with a user friendly and easy to use yet elegant features.
+A Powerful Telegram Music+Video Bot by which you can stream songs, videos and even live streams in your group calls via various sources.
+It comes with  user friendly and easy to use yet elegant features.

 ## Deployment
-Read [Docs](https://notreallyshikhar.gitbook.io/yukkimusicbot/deployment/requirements) for Detailed Description and Setup Guide on deloying Bot.
+Read [Docs](https://notreallyshikhar.gitbook.io/yukkimusicbot/deployment/requirements) for Detailed Description and Setup Guide on deploying Bot.

 > Click on buttons to expand!
 <details>